danielfett/yesses/README.md

 ```
 usage: run.py [-h] [--verbose] [--resume] [--repeat N] [--fresh] [--test]
-              [--unittests] [--no-cache] [--generate-readme]
+              [--unittests] [--no-cache] [--generate-readme [PATH]]
               [configfile]

 Tool to scan for network and web security features

 positional arguments:
   configfile            Config file in yaml format.
 Required unless --test or
                         --generate-readme are used.

 optional arguments:
   -h, --help            show this help message and exit
   --verbose, -v         Increase debug level to show debug messages.
   --resume, -r          Resume scanning from existing resumefile.
   --repeat N            Repeat last N steps of run (for debugging).
-Will inhibit
+Will
-                     warnings of duplicate output variables.
+                        inhibit warnings of duplicate output variables.
   --fresh, -f           Do not use existing state files.
-Usage of this required
+Usage of this
-                     when datastructures in this application changed.
+                        required when datastructures in this application
+                        changed.
   --test                Run a self-test.
-This executes the examples contained in
+This executes the examples contained
-                     all modules.
+                        in all modules.
   --unittests           Run all tests which are defined in /tests/test_cases.
-  --no-cache         If &#39;--unittests&#39; is specified the test environment will
+  --no-cache            If &#39;--unittests&#39; is specified the test environment
-                     be rebuild from scratch.
+                        will be rebuild from scratch.
+  --generate-readme [PATH]
-  --generate-readme  Run a self-test (as above) and generate the file
+                        Run a self-test (as above) and generate the file
                         README.md using the test results.
+Optional: path to
+                        write file to, defaults to location of this script.

 ```